Texas Training Programs for Law Enforcement, Educational Personnel and Community Coalitions

 Free Texas Statewide Training Programs

-The DITEP, FRIDAY and ADAPT programs are funded through a grant received from the Texas Department of Transportation (TXDOT).
+The DITEP and FRIDAY programs are funded through a grant received from the Texas Department of Transportation (TXDOT).

 DITEP PROGRAM